met4citizen/Hypergraph/README.md

 `dim([x],[radius])` | N-dimensional ball with an origin `x` (random, if not specified) and radius `r` (automatically scaled if not specified). | The effective dimension `d` based on nearby n-ball volumes fitted to `r^d`.
 `geodesic(x,y,[dir],[rev],[all])`<br/><br/>`dir` = directed edges<br/>`rev` = reverse direction<br/>`all` = all shortest paths | Shortest path(s) between two nodes.<br/><br/> | Path distance as the number of edges.
 `lightcone(x,length)` | Lightcone centered at node `x` with size `length`. `TIME` mode only. | Size of the cones as the number of edges.
-`mwdist(x,y)` | Multiway distance between two nodes. | Multiway distance 0-10240.
+`phase(x,y)` | Multiway distance between two nodes. | Multiway distance 0-10240.
 Mid-point 5120 corresponds to orthogonal vectors (phase difference PI).
 `nball(x,radius,[dir],[rev])`<br/><br/>`dir` = directed edges<br/>`rev` = reverse direction | N-dimensional ball is a set of nodes and edges within a distance `radius` from a given node `x`. | Volume as the number of edges.
 `nsphere(x,radius,[dir],[rev])`<br/><br/>`dir` = directed edges<br/>`rev` = reverse direction | N-dimensional sphere/hypersurface within a distance `radius` from a given node `x`. | Area as the number of nodes.
 `random(x,distance,[dir],[rev])`<br/><br/>`dir` = directed edges<br/>`rev` = reverse direction | Random walk starting from a specific node `x` with maximum `distance`. | Path distance as the number of edges.